Jemersonn/athlete.scrape/README.md

 # athlete.scrape

-using python and bs4 to scrape athletic.net for times
+I'm using python and Beautiful Soup to scrape athletic.net for times.
+The end goal is to import data to a csv and automatically create visuals for each event to show progression over time.